yamasolutions/integral/docs/extending_integral.md

 Run `bundle exec rails db:migrate`.
 You can now set a link to a particular page - test it yourself using the `rails console`.

-Now we want provide users a method of updating the links themselves, we'll break this down into 2 steps;
+Now we need to provide users a way of updating the links themselves, we'll break this down into 2 steps;
 1. Tell the backend pages controller to allow the `custom_url` attribute to be set
 2. Update the backend page form to include a `custom_url` text field.